-With a possible first launch date in 2015, Dream Chaser would carry a maximum crew of seven astronauts into low-Earth orbit (LEO) and, most notably, to the ISS.
-It would be launched by an Atlas 5 rocket and would land, like the Shuttle, on a conventional runway.
+With an originally projected first launch date in 2015, Dream Chaser would have carred a maximum crew of seven astronauts into low-Earth orbit (LEO) and, most notably, to the ISS.
+It would have been launched by an Atlas 5 rocket and have landed, like the Shuttle, on a conventional runway.

 Related categories MANNED SPACEFLIGHT

 ROCKETS, MISSILES, AND LAUNCH VEHICLES